 Berryland currently consists of approximately 20 raised planter beds filled with more than 18 kinds of berry bushes.
 The majority of the bushes are raspberries, but there are also blackberries, blueberries, strawberries, boysenberries, gooseberries, wolfberries, goumi berries and California native berries—thimbleberries, elderberries, alpine strawberries, and huckleberries.
 We also fudged a bit and planted a fig tree and 5 pineapple guavas.
 We cover crop with snow peas which were a big hit among Greenway users each winter.
 We will also interplant with garlic, thyme, and yarrow to increase Berryland’s biodiversity and provide habitat for beneficial insects.

 The Greenway Community Garden is an open, gleaning garden in the heart of the Iron Triangle neighborhood in Richmond, California.
-Its 42 raised beds are located on the southwest side of 6th Street along the Richmond Greenway between Ohio and Chanslor Ave.
+The Greenway Community Garden is a 42 raised bed garden are located on the southwest side of 6th Street along the Richmond Greenway between Ohio and Chanslor Ave.
 We currently raise a variety of vegetables and herbs year around free for the community to harvest.

 The AdamsCrest Farm project site is a 40,000 square foot slice of heaven, quietly nestled in the beautiful hills of Richmond, CA. The AdamsCrest site is defined by the sloping earth that encompass the farm’s southern and north eastern perimeter, and also by the fertile soil basin that comprise the site’s central core.
 Acting as a water sink, the slope naturally guides rainwater down into the nutrient rich soil in the basin.
 This sinking allows for seasonal groundwater recharging, and increased longevity of plant life into the dry summer months.
 The landscape of the AdamsCrest alone makes this site a perfect candidate for a learning center dedicated to teaching the concepts of urban permaculture, and sustainable urban agricultural design.